-Join Simon Allardice for an in-depth discussion in this video Network efficiency, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Network efficiency, part of Programming Foundations: Code Efficiency.

 The situation we're trying to improve with network efficiency is that…our app, server app, desktop app, mobile application is now trying…to read or write a file or a piece of data…from a machine that is physically separate and connected via a network.…Now that might be across the other side of the room, across…the other side of town, maybe across the other side of the planet.…Or maybe, as is so often the case these days, you're…trying to fetch some file or piece of data from another machine,…and you have no idea where that machine is physically located.…Now you might be using a dedicated private…network, you might be using the regular internet…to send these things back and forth, that…really doesn't matter, our concerns are the same.…